nainasb/nainasb.github.io/_pages/about.md

 1. Modeling trust between communities and large institutions, and designing interventions to increase that trust.
 2. Designing fairness-promoting systems that users are incentivized to participate in.

+I'm currently on the job market looking for Teaching Faculty positions!
+You can find my teaching record in my [CV](../assets/pdf/Naina_CV_2024.pdf), and feel free to contact me for additional teaching materials.

 And if you're confused, maybe you're looking for my [brother](https://nbalepur.github.io) :grin: